AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/assets/tokens-generate-assets.md

 # How tokens are used to generate assets

 <!-- WRITER'S NOTE: I need to update these screen captures to show changes I've made to the Configure Asset dialog and to show that the assets are based on an asset type.
 But I'm not able to produce the assets in order to take the screen captures. -->
+When creating assets, use tokens to automatically add metadata about each asset.
+A _token_ is a placeholder for each part of the pattern and piece of information used to construct an asset and add references to the relevant streams. ```
 The following screen capture shows the `Configure Asset` window for the [Tank Rule A example](xref:CreateAssetRules#tank).
 The numbers identify the different fields and the tokens assigned to those fields.
 These tokens are used to configure the assets created with the rule.

 ![Configure Assets dialog](images/configure-asset.png)